brianmwadime/smutchings.github.io/_posts/2016-08-219-vocab-update-watchos-3-ios-10-and-more.markdown

 **Single Sign-On**

-Apple TV owners in American can now quickly and easily sign into their cable or satellite subscription to get access to their apps and content.
+Apple TV owners in America can now quickly and easily sign into their cable or satellite subscription to get access to their apps and content.

 ### Did I miss anything?